mahlberg-lab/clic/docs/cliccorpora.rst

 in the AQA, OCR and Edexcel GCSE and A-Level English specifications).

-In order to **select texts** in any of the CLiC analysis tabs, go to control bar on the right-hand side (circled in
+In order to **select texts** in any of the CLiC analysis tabs, go to control bar on the right-hand side (circled in the figure below).
-Figure above).
 You can select any or all of the texts by picking the corpora from a drop-down list or typing their names into a textbox.
-For example, in the Concordance tool, once you have clicked on the Concordance tab, a textbox labeled **'Search the corpora'** will appear (for more information on the Concordance tab, see Section 5.2), as illustrated in Figure.
+For example, in the Concordance tool, once you have clicked on the Concordance tab, a textbox labeled **'Search the corpora'** will appear (for more information on the Concordance tab, see Section 5.2), as illustrated in the two figures.

 .. figure:: images/figure-corpora-select.png
    :alt: figure-corpora-select

-   **Figure:** Selecting corpora in the Concordance tab (same procedure in Subsets and Clusters; for Keywords see Section 5.5)
+   Selecting corpora in the Concordance tab (same procedure in Subsets and Clusters; for Keywords see Section 5.5)

 .. figure:: images/figure-corpora-select_2.png
    :alt: figure-corpora-select_2

-   **Figure:** The dropdown menu for selecting corpora
+   The dropdown menu for selecting corpora

 You can select the pre-selected corpora in their entirety or you can pick individual books from them, effectively creating your own